Back to California

 • Establishes the Behavioral Health Crisis Response Advisory Group to study the role of law enforcement in responding to behavioral health crises.

-• Requires the advisory group to include representatives from various state agencies, including health care services and law enforcement.
+• Requires the advisory group to include representatives from various state agencies, including law enforcement and healthcare departments.

-• Specifies that the advisory group must meet at least once every three months until December 31, 2028.
+• Specifies that the group must meet at least once per quarter starting July 1, 2027, until December 31, 2028.

-• Requires annual reports from January 1, 2028, until January 1, 2030, detailing findings and recommendations.
+• Requires annual reports from January 1, 2028, to January 1, 2030, detailing findings and recommendations.

 Who It Names or Affects